scottbateman/pei-energy-feedback-thingy/README.md

 Installing an OS (Raspbian) on the Raspberry Pi
 ---------------------------
 There are a number of operating systems (or OSs, that provide the basic software) available for the Raspberry Pi.
 We used Raspbian for this project beacuse it is the most popular, and, possibly, the most well-supported.
+Raspbian and the other OSs are Linux operating systems that provide the basic software to use hardware and perihpherals (including keyboards, mice, monitors, etc), and to run other software.
+This software includes a Windows manager that looks and behaves very much like Windows or Mac OS X. However, it is disabled by default and this project won't be using it.
+Rather this guide and system has been designed to run completely at the default command prompt.

 To install Raspbian for your Raspberry Pi, you will need an SD Card with a capacity of at least 4GBs.
 You will need to first format the SD Card (i.e., delete all the files and make it ready to have an OS installed on it), and then download and unzip the NOOBS software, and copy the NOOBS software onto your SD card.
 You will then insert your SD card and follow the onscreen directions to install Rasbpian.

 ### Preparing Your SD Card

-The basic steps to follow are this (taken directly from the [Raspberry Pi Download site](http://www.raspberrypi.org/downloads)):
+To setup your SD card, the basic steps to follow are these (taken directly from the [Raspberry Pi Download site](http://www.raspberrypi.org/downloads)):

 1. Format your SD card using the SD Card Association’s formatting tool, which can be [downloaded here](https://www.sdcard.org/downloads/formatter_4/).
 2. Download and unzip the NOOBS zip file onto the SD card: [NOOBS download](Raspberry Pi Download site)